dynamitechetan/Android-Dry-Run-Interview/README.md

 ## Question 2 - You want to open a map app from an app that you’re building.
 The address, city, state, and ZIP code are provided by the user.
 What steps are involved in sending that data to a map app?

 1. Get the full address from the user.
-2. Then I will build a uri to pass it to the maps app String uri =  geo:0,0?q=my+street+address;
+2. Then I will build a uri to pass it to the maps app.<br>
+  String uri =  geo:0,0?q=my+street+address;
 3. Then use the uri to create a Intent and Launch the maps activity
 ```java